Mercury (planet): Orbit, rotation, and longitude

 Mercury has the most eccentric orbit of all the planets in the Solar System; its eccentricity is 0.21 with its distance from the Sun ranging from 46000000 to 70000000 km.
 It takes 87.969 Earth days to complete an orbit.
 The diagram illustrates the effects of the eccentricity, showing Mercury's orbit overlaid with a circular orbit having the same semi-major axis.
 Mercury's higher velocity when it is near perihelion is clear from the greater distance it covers in each 5-day interval.
 In the diagram, the varying distance of Mercury to the Sun is represented by the size of the planet, which is inversely proportional to Mercury's distance from the Sun.

 This varying distance to the Sun leads to Mercury's surface being flexed by tidal bulges raised by the Sun that are about 17 times stronger than the Moon's on Earth.
 Combined with a 3:2 spin–orbit resonance of the planet's rotation around its axis, it also results in complex variations of the surface temperature.
 The resonance makes a single solar day (the length between two meridian transits of the Sun) on Mercury last exactly two Mercury years, or about 176 Earth days.

 Mercury's orbit is inclined by 7 degrees to the plane of Earth's orbit (the ecliptic), the largest of all eight known solar planets.
 As a result, transits of Mercury across the face of the Sun can only occur when the planet is crossing the plane of the ecliptic at the time it lies between Earth and the Sun, which is in May or November.
 This occurs about every seven years on average.

 Mercury's axial tilt is almost zero, with the best measured value as low as 0.027 degrees.
 This is significantly smaller than that of Jupiter, which has the second smallest axial tilt of all planets at 3.1 degrees.
 This means that to an observer at Mercury's poles, the center of the Sun never rises more than 2.1 arcminutes above the horizon.
+By comparison, the angular size of the Sun as seen from Mercury ranges from 1 1/4 to 2 degrees across.